dgaydukov/cert-aws/files/sa.md

 # get job result.
 Depending on job type result can be downloaded file or inventory list.
 Job should be completed, otherwise you get error: The job is not currently available for download
 aws glacier get-job-output --account-id=- --vault-name=test --job-id={JOB_ID} --profile=awssa result.json
 ```
+There is no lifecycle rules for glacier, they only available in s3.

 ###### EFS
 EFS (Elastic File System) - delivers simple network filesystem for EC2.
 It supports NFSv4/4.1 (Network file system).